 Note: If you do not receive the Diagnostic Operating Instructions display, try to run the standalone diagnostics.
-For details, see "Running the eServer stand-alone diagnostics" on page 23.
+For details, see Running the stand-alone diagnostics from CD-ROM.

 - 7. When finished, press Ctrl+D to log off from root user or CE login. - 8.
 Contact your next level of support or your hardware service provider with any information you received during the diagnostics, including service request numbers (SRNs).
 This ends the procedure.